movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   report every required-copy failure.
 The primitive deliberately does not claim stable-media durability; commit must still drain writes and issue the required device cache flushes.
+* Completed: add transaction-owned private metadata extent buffers.
+The low-level clone operation consumes reserved metadata space, initializes the new COW identity and generation, gates mutable access by handle ownership, and retains dirty blocks on a transaction queue.
+Final writeback computes and validates metadata checksums before mirrored logical writes; publication and abort cleanup release or stale the buffers in allocator-safe order.

 These changes preserve public read-only behavior.
 The next layers should continue using the logical extent-buffer and transaction allocator APIs rather